HIDEKI SHIMA

 PROJECTS

-Machine Reading Program - sponsored by DARPA under AFRL
+Machine Reading Program (MRP) - sponsored by DARPA under AFRL

-In RACR (Reading and Contextual Reasoning) team under Machine Reading Program, we aim to build a universal text engine that captures knowledge from naturally occurring text and transforms it into the formal representations used by artificial intelligence (AI) reasoning systems.
-I have contributed in two aspects so far: 1. building a mixture-of-expert system that smartly merges outputs from various NLP components from multiple different universities collaborating in the project; 2. building automatic evaluation software for entity and relation mention extraction accuracy which also provides tools to analyze errors and visualize result diagrams.
+The MRP's RACR (Reading and Contextual Reasoning) team was led by Chris Welty (IBM), Eric Nyberg, and Teruko Mitamura where we built a text engine that captures universal knowledge from naturally occurring unstructured text and transforms it into the formal representations used by artificial intelligence (AI) reasoning systems.
+Part of my contributions include: (1) building a mixture-of-expert model that can merge outputs from various different NLP components (Entity/Relation Extractors), so that strength complement each other; (2) building automatic evaluation software for entity and relation mention extraction accuracy which also provides tools to analyze errors and visualize result diagrams.

 (Sep 2011 - Feb 2012)